odu-cs432-websci/public/fall21/syllabus.md

 **Online Discussion** - 5 points

 * Class discussion based on the week's topic or current events.
-* Discussion Question released via Piazza on Saturdays.
+* The Discussion Question (DQ) will be released on Saturdays.
 Your initial response is due on Fridays and a follow-up to at least one classmate's posting is due on Sundays.
 * Full credit will be awarded only if all Discussion Questions have been answered on time and follow-ups have been posted on time in more than half of the weeks (so 8 follow-ups if we have 14 weeks of discussion questions).

 **Homework (HW)** - 90 points